puppetlabs/puppetserver/documentation/configuration.markdown

 Puppet Server usually cannot use SSLv3, because it is disabled by default at the JRE layer.
 (As of javase 7u75 / 1.7.0_u75.
 See the [7u75 Update Release Notes](http://www.oracle.com/technetwork/java/javase/7u75-relnotes-2389086.html) for more information.)

-You should almost always leave SSLv3 disabled, because it isn't secure anymore; it's been broken since the [POODLE vulnerability](https://blogs.oracle.com/security/entry/information_about_ssl_poodle_vulnerability).
+You should almost always leave SSLv3 disabled, because it is compromized by the [POODLE vulnerability](https://blogs.oracle.com/security/entry/information_about_ssl_poodle_vulnerability) and no longer secure.
 If you have clients that can't use newer protocols, you should try to upgrade them instead of downgrading Puppet Server.

 However, if you absolutely must, you can allow Puppet Server to negotiate with SSLv3 clients.

-To enable SSLv3 at the JRE layer, first create a properties file (e.g. `/etc/sysconfig/puppetserver-properties/java.security`) with the following content:
+To enable SSLv3 at the JRE layer, first create a properties file (for example, `/etc/sysconfig/puppetserver-properties/java.security`) with the following content:

 ~~~
 # Override properties in $JAVA_HOME/jre/lib/security/java.security